Kristina-K96/visualization/02_activities/assignments/assignment-3/excel_visualization.md

 > How did you ensure that your data visualization is accessible?

 To improve accessibility, I:
-- Used high-contrast colors and a simple font.
+- Used a simple colour pallete and font.
-- Included text labels for each bar to reduce reliance on interpreting the x-axis scale.
+- Included text labels for each bar to reduce reliance on interpreting the y-axis scale.
 - Avoided unnecessary visual effects like 3D charting, which can distort perception.

 > Who are the individuals and communities who might be impacted by your visualization?